Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 Commercial licensing fees are based on the using team/desk size (number of users and environments), usage tier, and selected add-ons.

 **Pilot Requirement:** All commercial licensing begins with a paid pilot.
-Pilot fees are non-refundable but credited toward the first-year annual license upon conversion.
+Pilot fees are non-refundable but credited 100% toward the first-year annual license if converted within 60 days of Pilot completion.

-**Commercial licenses typically start in the low five figures annually, depending on team size and deployment scope.**
+**Fees are set forth in Ordering Documents and are based on team size, deployment scope, and selected services.**

-For detailed pricing information, please contact the maintainer:
+For commercial licensing inquiries, please contact:

 📧 **jenn.lewis5789@gmail.com**
 🔗 [LinkedIn](https://www.linkedin.com/in/jennifer-l-3434b3315)